 - Inventory search: If your car is being impounded, the contents of your vehicle will be inventoried for liability purposes.

-Your Rights in a Traffic Stop
+Your Rights in a Traffic Stop in Howard County

 As always, you have the right to remain silent.
 Other than providing your driver’s license, registration and insurance information, you are not required to answer questions.
 If the officer asks for permission to search your vehicle, it means there is no legal basis for a search.
 If there were reasonable cause to conduct a search, the officer would simply do it without asking for your consent.
 You have the right to say no.